srl-labs/containerlab/docs/manual/kinds/vr-ros.md

 !!!info
     Default user credentials: `admin:admin`

+## Interface naming

+RouterOS nodes use the interface naming convention `etherX`, where X denotes the port number.

+!!!warning
+    Data port numbering starts at `2`, as `ether1` is reserved for management connectivity.
+Attempting to use `ether1` in a containerlab topology will result in an error.

 ## Interfaces mapping

 MikroTik RouterOS container can have up to 30 interfaces and uses the following mapping rules: